Butcher Block, Countertops & Tables

 Are wood countertops easy to maintain?

 Surprisingly, yes!
 With today's products, it's simple to choose a finish that will stand up to daily use and still be easy to maintain.
-As part of our commitment to being an eco-friendly company, we’re proud to offer two finishing options--a commercial grade, water-based conversion varnish and a plant-based hard-wax oil.
+As part of our commitment to being an eco-friendly company, we’re proud to offer two finishing options--a commercial grade, water-based poly-resin and a plant-based hard-wax oil.
 Each finish offers unique benefits, but both are durable and food safe.

 Can you have an undermount sink?